ArhanCodes/jarvis/README.md

 ```

-Uses **Claude API** for fast, accurate responses.
+Uses Claude API for responses.
 If the API is unavailable, all other JARVIS features still work normally.

 | Command | What it does |
 |---------|-------------|